-“We have carefully reviewed the allegations contained in Mr. Egdorf’s notice letters, and we are prepared to defend the good work of our coaches and the care provided by our medical team,” university attorney Lee Tyner said.
+“We have carefully reviewed the allegations contained in Mr. Egdorf’s notice letters, and we are prepared to defend the good work of our coaches and the care provided by our medical team,” university Southaven attorney Lee Tyner said.

 In April, Egdorf told the Daily Journal the school had made no attempt to settle and predicted a trial.
 School officials questioned how much Egdorf wanted to settle.